Adrinlol/landy-react-template/README.md

 - 🛸 **Routing** - Each file inside the src/pages directory will generate its own route, so you don't have to manually handle the routing

 - 🤙 **Contact Form** - Contact form written in React Hooks, with uncontrolled form validation to reduce unnecessary performance penalty.
-You just need to provide the endpoint
+You just need to provide the endpoint.
+Refer the guide here https://www.freecodecamp.org/news/react-and-googlesheets/

 - ⚙️ **Maintenance** - All of the content is stored in the JSON files, so that you can easily manage the content of the website